lalthomas/scripts/readme.md

-20160512-move files to one folder up level if the parent folder contains only one folder-bash script.sh 20160827-create file-dos batch script.bat 20161029-generate folder with icon-dos batch script.bat
+20160512-move files to one folder up level if the parent folder contains only one folder-bash script.sh 20160827-create file-dos batch script.bat 20161029-generate folder with icon-dos batch script.bat 20161107-find search term over a list of files.py

 ### mail